IBM/qiskit-qx-info/backends/melbourne/V1/README.md

 ## Device Specifications

 The connectivity on the device is provided by total 22 coplanar waveguide (CPW) "bus" resonators, each of which connects two qubits.
 The connectivity configuration is shown in the figure below; the colored dots indicate qubits, and the colored bars indicate CPW bus resonators.
 Three different resonant frequencies are used for the bus resonators.
 The white bars indicate the buses with a resonant frequency of 6.25 GHz, the grey bars 6.45 GHz, and the black bars 6.65 GHz.
+Two of the qubits in the chip are not calibrated due to frequency instability and crosstalk issues.

 <img src="../images/melbourne-bus.png?raw=true" width=750">